SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/04-HTCondor-Submitting.md

 ~~~

 ##Job submission file##
-Create an HTCondor submit file.
 So far, so good!
-Next we will create a
-simple (if verbose) HTCondor submit file.
+Next we will create a simple (if verbose) HTCondor
+submit file.
+A submit file tells the grid software _how_ to run
+your workload, with what properties and arguments, and how to collect
+and return output to you.

 ~~~
-$ nano tutorial01
+$ nano tutorial01.submit
 ~~~

 ~~~